Making The Most of Your Race Listing on RunIreland.com

 About the Simon Home Run

-The Simon Home Run is a fun and challenging, five-mile race through our capital’s beautiful Phoenix Park, and will take place in October 2022.
+Simon Home Run is a fun and challenging, five-mile race through our capital’s beautiful Phoenix Park, taking place on 1st October 2022.

 This is more than just a run; each year members of the public, the business community, students, teachers, Simon staff, volunteers and clients, all take part in this fantastic event.
 They run, walk or jog through the park; coming together as a community to challenge themselves and show their support for those living through the nightmare of homelessness.